Last Updated: April 25, 2022

 Nothing especially useful for the Bard, but if you don’t focus on offensive spellcasting you can still be very effective.

 A great option because the Fighter can make more attacks than any other class.
-Go for a two-weapon fighting or Crossbow Master build for the extra attacks and attack as much as you can to try to poison enemies.
+Go for a two-weapon fighting or Crossbow Expert build for the extra attacks and attack as much as you can to try to poison enemies.

 The Grung makes a great monk for the same reason that they make a great fighter: good ability score increases, and multiple attacks to apply poison.
+Unfortunately, your Bonus Action attacks are almost always unarmed strikes which will deal bludgoening damage and therefore can’t apply the Grung’s poison.

 The Paladin doesn’t get quite as many attacks as the Fighter, so they can’t capitalize on the Grung’s poison as well.
 Otherwise, the Paladin is a fine option.